International Executive Service Corps: History

 IESC's first board meeting took place on June 15, 1964, in Washington D.C. and included American business leaders including David Rockefeller; president of Chase Manhattan Bank; Ray R. Eppert: president of Burroughs Corporation; C. D. Jackson, senior vice president of Time, Inc.; John H. Johnson, president of Johnson Publishing; Dan A. Kimball, chairman of Aerojet; Sol M. Linowitz, chairman of Xerox Corporation; and William S. Paley, chairman of CBS.
 C.D.
 Jackson died in the opening days of his chairmanship of IESC and was replaced by Frank Pace.
 By 1965, IESC was operating in Thailand, where Raytheon executive Ray Ellis was assigned as management advisor to T. S. Lin, President of Tatung Engineering Company.
 On March 7, 1972, IESC representatives headed by A. A. Wilcox visited Malacañang Palace in the Philippines, accompanied by Marikina municipal mayor Osmundo de Guzman, to engage in a call with president Ferdinand Marcos.

 When IESC celebrated its 20th anniversary in 1984, the organization was working in 74 developing countries.
 Since then the total number of IESC project countries has doubled to more than 130 countries.

+In 1998, U.S. President Bill Clinton awarded the Presidential Medal of Freedom to David Rockefeller for his work in creating the IESC.